-Louvre is the largest art museum in the world in terms of area (72,735 sq. mt.) and second largest in terms of art collection (largest art collection is in Hermitage Museum in Saint Petersburg, Russia),
+Louvre is the largest art museum globally in terms of area (72,735 sq. mt.) and second-largest in terms of art collection (the largest art collection is in Hermitage Museum in Saint Petersburg, Russia).

-It has over 35,000 works of art, which are displayed in about 16 kilometers of galleries.
-We were told that even if we spent three seconds looking at each work of art, it would take us three months to see everything in the museum.
+Louvre has over 35,000 works of art, which are displayed in about 16 kilometers of galleries.
+Even if you spent three seconds looking at each work of art, it would take you three months to see everything in the museum.

 Louvre was originally built as a fortress in the 12th century to protect Paris.
-It was reconstructed in the 16th century to serve as a royal palace.
-Like many buildings, it was built and rebuilt over the years; nearly every monarch expanded it.
+Then, in the 16th century, it was reconstructed to serve as a royal palace.
+After that, it was built and rebuilt many times.
+Nearly every monarch expanded it.

 In 1682, Louis XIV moved the royal residence to Versailles, and the Louvre became home to various art academies, offering regular exhibitions of its members’ works.

 In 1793, after the French Revolution, the National Assembly opened Louvre as a museum with 537 paintings.
 But it had to be closed in 1796 due to structural problems with the building.
 Napoleon Bonaparte opened the museum in 1801 and expanded the collection.